-After World War II, newly independent countries of Asia, Africa and Latin America (most of them were ruled by the United Kingdom, France, Germany, The Netherlands, Portugal) required socio-economic-political development in their own way.
-All these colonial countries had only one single common legacy and that is 'ultimate exploitation by the colonial rulers more than century years old'.
-That's why they needed special care which the then dominated traditional public administration failed to provide.
-Because traditional public administration was born and developed in first world countries.
-So, traditional public administration had solutions of the problems of those countries.
+After World War II, newly independent countries of Asia, Africa and Latin America (most of them were ruled by the United Kingdom, France, Germany, The Netherlands, and Portugal) required socio-economic-political development in their way.
+All these colonial countries had only one single common legacy among them and that is 'ultimate exploitation by the colonial rulers more than century years old'.
+That's why they needed special care which the then-dominated traditional public administration failed to provide.
+Because traditional public administration was born and developed in first-world countries.
+So, traditional public administration had solutions or answers to the problems of those countries exclusively.
 So, comparative public administration (CPA) is an answer for the probable development methods for the newly independent countries of Asia, Africa and Latin America.
-Without introducing something new, it was not possible to rebuild the third world countries.
-Although scholars like Woodrow Wilson wanted to compare public administration from the very initial stage of this subject, but most of his contemporary scholars were not in favour to compare various administrations in that initial stage.
-They wanted to give a good shape to the subject (public administration) at first and only then they were in favour of compare one country's administration with another.
-We may also say in this way that satisfaction over the traditional public administration in spite of the fact that traditional public administration is non-comparative by nature, was one of the major causes that CPA took so many years to emerge.
-Why CPA is necessary?
-Actually, until or unless, we compare one thing with other thing/ things we cannot say that this one is good or bad.
-So, comparison is very much necessary to know whether I am doing well or I need to change, and if I need to change, towards which direction I need to change?
-In this connection, one thing we should remember that literature of comparison of administration is very old.
-It is even found in the writings of Aristotle too.
-Aristotle, in his time, compared 158 city-states' political systems to learn what makes a government good and what makes a government bad.
-In comparative public administration it is very important to know that what we should compare and what we should not--- and obviously the whole matter will be done in a systematic way.
-In this particular point, modern comparative public administration differentiate itself from older classification and analysis.
-So, CPA is closely associated with nation building process since World War II.
+Without introducing something new, it was not possible to rebuild the third-world countries.